herlesonpontes/memlibras/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 > If the global Angular version is higher than 10.0.8, some errors will arise.
 You can overcome then by running `npm install --force`.
 Also if a *digital envelope routines::initialization error* appear during the execution of the program, run `export NODE_OPTIONS=--openssl-legacy-provider` to bypass the deprecation warning.
+To run a `git push`, this variable must be unset with `unset NODE_OPTIONS`.